This January 2019 ranking was last updated in June 2020. The 2020 updates may affect the ranking order, but the list has not been re-ordered.

 What is a Low-Cost Online Doctorate Degree in Psychology?

-While most doctoral programs take about 4 years to complete, one school on this list offers an accelerated option.
+While most doctoral programs take about 4 years to complete, some schools may offer an accelerated option.
 Walden University provides two options to speed up the degree process.
-The program allows students to waive up to 6 courses in the doctoral program if their Master’s degree is in a related mental health field.
+The program allows students to waive up to 5 courses in the doctoral program if their Master’s degree is in a related mental health field.
 The school also offers a Fast Track option, which allows students the ability to begin their dissertation early.

 Yes, there are some online Psychology programs that do not require a standardized test like the GRE or GMAT for admission.
 Programs on this rankings list that do not require testing include Touro University Worldwide and Northcentral University.
 If that is an important detail to you, consider one of these mentioned schools, or double check the application process of the program you are interested in to make sure.
 It may be important to remember that most Master’s degree programs require the GRE, so if you’ve already taken the test for admission to that program, you might be eligible to use that score towards admission to a doctoral program.
 Most doctoral admission requirements state that students should have taken the GRE or GMAT within in last 5 years or so.
 With that in mind, you might be able to use your score from admissions to your Master’s degree program when applying for your doctoral program.